YottaDB/YDBDoc/ProgGuide/triggers.rst

 .. image:: accttrig.svg

-To apply this trigger definition file to YottaDB, all you do is to load it using MUPIP TRIGGER -TRIGGERFILE or $ZTRIGGER().
+To apply this trigger definition file to YottaDB, all you do is to load it using `MUPIP TRIGGER -TRIGGERFILE <../AdminOpsGuide/dbmgmt.html#trigger>`_ or `$ZTRIGGER() <functions.html#ztrigger>`_.
 YottaDB would invoke trigger name TrigAcct on every SET operation on ^Acct("ID").
 Internally, YottaDB stores trigger TrigAcct in the same database file where ^Acct is stored.
 The syntax of an entry in a trigger definition file is:

 {-triggername\|-triggername-prefix\*\|-\*\|{+|-}trigvn -commands=cmd[,...] -xecute=strlit1 [-[z]delim=expr][-pieces=[lvn=]int1[:int2][;...]] [-options={[no]i[solation]|[no]c[onsistencycheck]}...] [-name=strlit2]}